Saini-63/MERN-BLOG/readme about project.txt

 	bcrypt is same as bcryptjs but difference is that bcrypt arises error in production when we deploy our app that's why we use bcryptjs

+	1:50:   complete add middleware and function to handle error